Valentine's Day

 For those who get stupid when they are infatuated with somebody else who doesn't like them in return.
 You are not alone . .

-Long ago, there was an Indian woman whose tribe lived near the location of Clifton Gorge State Nature Preserve today.
+Long ago, there was a woman whose tribe lived near the location of Clifton Gorge State Nature Preserve today.
 She was in love with a man from her tribe.
 However, he loved another.
 One afternoon as many young men and women gathered for an outing along the pretty valley where the Little Miami waters flow blue and deep, she watched as a rival flirted playfully with her love.
 In a fit of jealousy, the young woman decided to force the man to choose her over the rival.
 Thus, she climbed up to the highest rock, screamed into the air to catch his attention, then jumped.
 Instead of running to save her, the man turned to the young woman he had been chatting with and let his young admirer drown.
 Occasionally, hikers along the trail see the young woman standing atop the rock.
 Her ghostly screams fill the air before she disappears into the blue waters below.

 Clifton Gorge State Nature Preserve— Yellow Springs, Ohio 45387